 If the password function is activated, you will be asked to enter the six-digit password every time you turn on the projector.
-If you enter the wrong password, the password error message as pictured to the right displays lasting for 3 seconds, and the INPUT PASSWORD message follows.
-You can retry by entering another sixdigit password, or if you did not record the password in this manual, and you absolutely do not remember it, you can use the password recall procedure.
-See "Entering the password recall procedure" on page 27 for details.
+If you enter the wrong password, the password error message as pictured to the right displays lasting for three seconds, and the message 'INPUT PASSWORD' follows.
+You can retry by entering another six-digit password, or if you did not record the password in this manual, and you absolutely do not remember it, you can use the password recall procedure.
+See "Entering the password recall procedure" on page 29 for details.